-For safe and best practice, Randstad has a policy that: (please note that some clients do not allow or pay any overtime so please check with your consultant in advance).
+For safe and best practice, Randstad has a policy that: (please note that some clients to not allow or pay any overtime so please check with your consultant in advance).

-- no more than six consecutive day-shifts are worked, fewer for night-shifts, (depending on shift length). - you may not do double shifts that connect with night duty. - you may occasionally do a double day-shift if discussed with allocations. - remote area nurses please discuss what is practical with your consultant.
+- No more than six consecutive day-shifts are worked, fewer for night-shifts, (depending on shift length). - You may not do double shifts that connect with night duty. - You may occasionally do a double day-shift if discussed with allocations. - Remote Area Nurses please discuss what is practical with your consultant.